 You can create a form for your own campaign or organization and add others who are working alongside you in your issue area, or you can create a form that lists groups you’d like to help support.
+If you're a campaign or organization hoping to raise money for yourself and others, please check in first with your ActBlue account manager to go over some guidelines before creating your Tandem form.
 Donors can also create Tandem forms with their favorite candidates or organizations and send them to their personal networks.
 Check out our blog post on creating nominee funds for an example.

 Whether you’re a senator looking to keep your email list active between elections, an organizer working to elect officials that will fight for your cause, or a charity working with other nonprofits to respond to a crisis like a hurricane, Tandem Fundraising is a powerful tool.

 - If you’re a candidate in a tough or unknown election, you can ask a popular office holder to email their list on your behalf and help you get more supporters (and raise some money for themselves).
 This is especially useful for down-ballot races, special elections, and Democrats running in Republican districts or against GOP incumbents

 - If you’re not up for election for a few more years but you need to keep your email list active, you can raise money for yourself and an organization or candidate working to address a current event

 - If you’re an organization or PAC, you can raise funds for candidates who will advocate for your cause

 Before creating your form, make sure you understand whom you can and cannot legally fundraise for.